Industrial Minerals / Natural & Synthetic Graphite: Market Outlook to 2020

 Get accurate answers from independent experts

-- What proportion of graphite supply comes from China?
+- What % of graphite supply this year and what proportion in 2020 will come from China?

 - What can Roskill's petroleum coke research reveal about synthetic graphite prices?